num-num/ubl-invoice/README.md

 ## Installation and usage

+This package requires PHP 7.4 or higher and is fully compatible with PHP 8.
+Installation can be done through [composer](https://www.getcomposer.org).

 #### 1.0 - writing UBL files

-This package requires PHP 7.4 or higher and is fully compatible with PHP8.
-Installation can be done through [composer](https://www.getcomposer.org).

 ```zsh
 $ composer require num-num/ubl-invoice